 People with Benign Paroxysmal Positional Vertigo (BPPV) experience intense bouts of dizziness with a revolving or spinning sensation.
 The dizziness is very short-lived, usually only lasting a minute or less, and is brought on by particular head movements.
 For example, movements like turning over in bed, or looking up to place a book on a shelf.
 Most people with this form of dizziness know exactly what sort of movements trigger their symptoms and can try to avoid them.

 Specialists have established that the cause of BPPV is the build-up of certain particles, or crystals, within one of the tubes in the balance system called the posterior semicircular canal.

-BPPV can only be diagnosed by the Hallpike or positional test.
+BPPV can be diagnosed by the Hallpike test.
 Due to the intricate connections between the balance system of the inner ear and the eye muscles, at its worst, BPPV causes a specific nystagmus (jerking movements of the eye) unique to the condition.

 People diagnosed with migrainous vertigo (or migraine-associated vertigo) experience vertigo as a symptom of migraine.
 Vertigo might be the main or only symptom of their migraine.

 The most common symptoms of migraine are an intense headache, nausea (feeling sick) and vomiting (being sick).
 You may also have visual problems, speech problems, stiffness in your neck, and an increased sensitivity to light or noise.